annotation/text-fabric/docs/applib/settings.md

 If present and `true`: this type acts as the base type.

-plain display
-:   if the node needs to be highlighted, it gets a coloured background.
-    Nodes of other types receive their highlights as coloured borders around their boxes. pretty
-:   children of these nodes are not expanded further, but displayed in
-    plain mode (with highlighting).

 Default:
 :   boolean `true` for the slot type, `false` for other types.